chloealbright/DevHiveMind/Architecture/Naming Conventions.md

 ```

 Using past tense in event naming helps convey that the event represents something that has already occurred in the domain.

+# File, Function, and Variable Names

+React components should always use PascalCase, and are the only files that use PascalCase (first letter uppercase).
+All other files should use camelCase (first letter lowercase).
+Stick with .js, we don't use .jsx.

+ReactComponent.js

+functionFile.js

+While there are probably exceptions, function and variable names will also follow the above rule.
+If a function or variable name refers to a react component, it will use PascalCase, otherwise use camelCase.

+If you need to define a constant, like the environment variables, it should use uppercase snake_case, eg: UPPERCASE_SNAKE_CASE.

+# Acronyms

+In PascalCase and snakeCase, acronyms should generally only have the first letter capitalized:

+RgbCode, UrlEndpoint

+# Avoid Abbreviations

+no args => yes arguments

+here are times where abbreviations can make sense.
+Using i and/or l in a for loop for example

+for (let i = 0, l = array.length; i < l; i++) {}